How Frugality Made My Life Happier

 While all of this travel may sound great, I found it to be tiring.
 There was no downtime between work and travel.
 On those weekends when I wasn’t traveling, I was researching and booking my airline, hotel, transportation, and excursions.
 Travel planning takes time.

 Because I only had a couple days at each location, I found myself scurrying around when I got there, trying to maximize the visit (the way most Americans go on vacation).
-I was also traveling when everyone else did (weekends and holidays) and fighting crowds as a result.
+I was also traveling when everyone else did (weekends and holidays) and fighting crowds and paying a lot more as a result.

-My time off was limited by my work, and although I had a generous 4 weeks of paid time off each year, it wasn’t nearly enough.
+My time off was limited by my work, and although I had a generous 4 weeks of paid time off each year plus every federal holiday, it wasn’t nearly enough.
 My higher priority to travel and follow my curiosity was being hampered by my dream job.

 Did My Health Improve?